 Red-tailed Hawk or similar size bird 8′ x 8′ x 7′

 Larger birds 10′ x 10′ x 8′

-Weathering Areas (outdoor facilities) shall be fenced and covered with netting or wire, or roofed to protect the birds from disturbance and attack by predators except that perches more than 6.5 feet high need not be covered or roofed.
+Weathering Areas (outdoor facilities) shall be fenced and covered with netting or roofed to protect the birds from disturbance and attack by predators.
 The enclosed area shall be large enough to insure the birds cannot strike the fence when flying from the perch.
 Protection from excessive sun, wind, and inclement weather shall be provided for each bird.
-Adequate perches shall be provided.
+A bird is always tethered in a weathering yard and an appropriate perch shall be provided.

 Perches and Baths

 Perches are critically important.
 The perching surfaces must be easy to keep clean, quick-drying, and not too abrasive.
 The perch must be designed such that snagging of the leash is impossible.
 Also, a bird should never be left unattended when tethered to a perch from which it can hang upside down.
 It should always be able to reach the ground or other flat surface.